Worksite Wellness

 Policy Change

-Policy changes can help provide support for the environmental changes made to better employee, patient, patron and visitor’s health and wellness.
-Policy change that can be accomplished through a worksite wellness program include but are not limited to: tobacco and smoke-free policies, breastfeeding friendly policy, healthy vending policy and healthy meeting policy.
+Policy changes can support environmental changes to improve employee, patient, patron and visitor health and wellness.
+Policy changes that can be accomplished through a worksite wellness program include but are not limited to tobacco and smoke-free policies, breastfeeding friendly policy, healthy vending policy and healthy meeting policy.

 Small Organizations